microsoft/Azure-Percept-Reference-Solutions/people-detection-app/README.md

-# Open Source People Counting AI Application
+# People Counting reference solution

 ## Overview

-This is an open source Percept AI application providing edge-based people counting with user-defined zone entry/exit events.
+This is an open-source Percept DK reference solution providing edge-based people counting with user-defined zone entry/exit events.
 Video and AI output from the on-prem edge device is egressed to Azure Data Lake using Azure Media Service and IoT Hub, with the user interface running as an Azure Website.
-AI inferencing is provided by Azure Percept for people detection:
+AI inferencing is provided by Azure Percept DK for people detection:

 ![People Detector](docs/images/People-Detector-AI.gif)

 ## Physical hardware app topology

 ### Device Requirements
-This application can execute with a physical Percept AI Devkit with Vision SOM.
+This application requires an Azure Percept DK.

 ![People Detector](docs/images/AI-App-Topology.png)

 # Installation Details
-This reference open source application showcases best practices for AI security, privacy and compliance.
-It is intended to be immediately useful for anyone to use with their Percept AI device.
+This open-source reference solution showcases best practices for AI security, privacy and compliance.
+It is intended to be immediately useful for anyone to use with their Percept DK device.

 ## Prerequisites
 - A service principal with an object id, app id, and secret is required in order to deploy the solution.
 Please ensure you have the appropriate rights to create such a service principal, or contact your Azure Active Directory Administrator to assist you in creating one.
 You can follow this [how-to guide](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal) to create the required service principal.

-- You must have Owner access on the Azure subscription you wish to deploy to
+- You must have owner access on the Azure subscription you wish to deploy to

 - To install this application you must have Owner level access to the target subscription.
 This deployment will create resources within the following Azure namespaces.
 These resource providers must be enabled on the subscription.
     * Microsoft.Devices